holidays/holidays/README.md

     Holidays.on(date, :my_custom_region)
       => [{:name => 'Company Founding',...}]

-Custom definition files must match the format of the existing definition YAML files location in the 'data' directory.
+Custom definition files must match the format of the existing definition YAML files location in the 'definitions' directory.

 Multiple files can also be passed: